macarc/PipeScore/CONTRIBUTING.md

 Before creating a PR, make sure your code passes:

-- `tsc` -- type check
+- `npx tsc` -- type check
 - `npm run lint` -- formatting & lint
-- `npm run circles` -- check for circular dependencies

-with no errors / warnings.
+with no errors / warnings (within reason - the linter has a lot of false positives, unfortunately).

 Apart from that, there's not much to say.
 Read the README in `src/PipeScore` for a basic overview of the structure if you want.